The Pan-STARRS1 Surveys: The PS1 Surveys

-It was eventually realized that a modification to the DRM was necessary.
-The DRM was done entirely in pairs with the assumption that observations of NEOs in pairs separated by one or two nights could be linked.
-As a matter of experience that turned out not to be the case.
-However simply switching to quads, or four exposures per night separated by TTIs would put the years worth of exposures for a given field in a given filter all into one night.
-This would have endangered the photometric survey, reducing the number of opportunities to have a photometric night, critical for ubercalibration \citep[see][]{magnier2017b}.
-The solution, called the Modified Design Reference Mission or MDRM, which was settled upon is shown in Figure\,\ref{fig:mdrm}.
-The Wings pairs in $z,y$ remained the same in the MDRM as the DRM.
-The sensitivity to discovering asteroids was low in $z,y$ although a few have been found by a pair in $y$ and a pair in $z$.
-In this compromise solution, one third of the data in a given filter is taken in a quad, while the remainder is taken in pairs on different nights.
-The total number of exposures per field per year is still 4, but the cadence will be different in different parts of the sky.
-This is roughly smoothed out with data over different years where the pattern is shifted by the position of opposition at new moon.
-Furthermore the pattern is altered by the scheduling around weather and wind.
 One way of visualizing the time domain is shown in Figure\,\ref{fig:timeRA} where the date (in Unix seconds \footnote{Unix time is defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970}) of every exposure over the 3$\pi$ Survey is plotted vs the right ascension.
 The slanting bands are the yearly revisiting of the RA in opposition in $g,r,i$ bounded by two visits in $z,y$ per year.
 For a given day, one can look along a row of constant time and see the range in RA ascension covered in a night.
 This banding is by design in the ``strategic" approach, but because the constraints of airmass and sky brightness are generic to an all sky survey, one imagines that the results of the LSST scheduler should show the same pattern if the tension between the parallax cadence (six months) and the sky brightness (twilight) is balanced.
 Compare Figure\,\ref{fig:timeRA} with Figure 1 of \citep{chamberskc2006199843} in advance of the survey.